anodyne/nova/README.md

 * added the ability to show latest personal logs and missions posts on the main page (admins can select any combination of news, logs and posts)
 * added the ability to set top open positions (from position management) that will be shown at the top of each manifest
 * added some of the Bootstrap by Twitter (version 1.3) CSS and JS components (Twipsy and Popover)
+* added a rules page to the main section
 * updated seamless substitution to be able to override email view files
 * updated Thresher with a new way to create and manage categories when working on a wiki page
 * updated Thresher with a completely new user experience for managing wiki pages